Not everyone is certain if they have been christened, but it should be possible to find out. This page explains how to trace a baptism record.

 Click on the church’s name to see more details.
 The vicar or church office details should be given under the ‘contact us’ tab of each individual church.

 Once you’re in touch with the church, you can ask them to do a search in their Baptism Register to try and find your baptism record.
 Provide as much information as you can, including the year the christening took place, if you know it.
-There is a statutory charge for a search in the Registers, which is £28/hour.
-If a record is found, an official copy can be made, which costs £13.
+There is a statutory charge for a search in the Registers, which in 2018 is £29/hour.
+If a record is found, an official copy can be made, which costs £14.